emanuel-metzenthin/KELOS-on-Kafka/README.md

 The KELOS algorithm [4] computes the Top-N outliers per sliding stream window.
 It works using Kernel Density Estimators, leveraging the statistical properties of the dataset to compute the density at a specific point.
 The key difference to other local outlier detection algorithms is the introduction of abstract kernel centers.
 This innovation is based on the observation that all points in a cluster have a similar density and affect the density of points in other clusters in a similar way.
 Before doing the density calculation, the data points are clustered.
 Then the density measure is only computed for these clusters at first.

 A kernel function, typically a gaussian probability density function, is used in order to get the density.
 Each cluster is weighted proportionally to the number of points it contains.
-For efficiency the density is computed heuristically per dimension and then multiplied rather then using euclidean distances.
+For efficiency the density is computed heuristically per dimension and then multiplied rather than using euclidean distances.

 Then an outlier score (KLOME score) gets computed and lower and upper bounds of that score determined for each cluster.
 Based on these bounds the clusters that will definitely not contain outliers get pruned.
-Finally the KLOME scores for all points in the remaining clusters are calculated to identifiy the outliers.
+Finally, the KLOME scores for all points in the remaining clusters are calculated to identify the outliers.

 ## 5.2 Implementation in Kafka Streams

 Kafka Streams offers two APIs on different levels of abstraction: The high-level DSL (Domain Specific Language) and the low-level Processor API.
-The DSL has a simple, functional style, however it does not offer the flexibility needed to efficiently implement the complex KELOS algorithm.
-As a result this project is using the more flexible Processor API that allows to manually define each step of the pipeline.
+The DSL has a simple, functional style however, it does not offer the flexibility needed to efficiently implement the complex KELOS algorithm.
+As a result, this project is using the more flexible Processor API that allows to manually define each step of the pipeline.

 Each pipeline starts with at least one Source, a Kafka topic that is consumed by the application and ends in at least one Sink, another Kafka topic that is being written to by the application.
 There may be multiple Sources and Sinks in complex pipelines.
 The actual processing of the data is done by Processors, nodes that are responsible for one step in the computation.
 The topology is defined as a Graph, where each Processor receives data from a Source or a previous Processor and forwards its results to another Processor or a Sink.
 The processors may access State Stores for their computations, allowing for stateful processing.

 While more flexible that the DSL, the Processor API processes each point one by one, making windowing difficult to implement.
 We approached this problem by inserting the points into State Stores at first, to then do the actual computations in a callback method that is scheduled to run after the end of the window.
 This approach had the drawback that the order in which the callbacks are executed is not fixed, so if later parts of the pipeline are executed before earlier ones the computation will not proceed as expected.
-To mitigate this issue we only use this method in the very first Processor and then trigger computations in the rest of the pipeline by manually passing a token that indicates the end of the window.
-This solution works, but feels very complicated.
+To mitigate this issue, we only use this method in the very first Processor and then trigger computations in the rest of the pipeline by manually passing a token that indicates the end of the window.
+This solution works but feels very complicated.
 It is entirely possible that there are better options and we simply failed to find them but if not, Kafka Streams may not be ideal for this kind of complex windowed algorithm.

 ## 5.3 Architecture Overview

-We stuctured our implementation following the same schema as [4] in their publication (see Figure 1).
+We structured our implementation following the same schema as [4] in their publication (see Figure 1).
 Our streaming pipeline start with a producer reading in a dataset from some CSV file.
 The data abstractor module then clusters these input datapoints, producing two topics: The resulting clusters and the assignments of data points to these clusters.
 The density estimator computes the densities for the clusters and forwards them to the outlier detector which emits the outlier points at the end.

 ![Figure 1: Architecture Overview](./figures/architecture-overview.png)
 *Figure 1: Architecture Overview*